Meet Columbus' Emma Jo Peck in this week's high school sports spotlight

 People are also reading…

-Favorite class: Human anatomy with Mr. Hensler
+Favorite class: Human anatomy with Mr. Hensler.

-Favorite place to compete on the road: Poynette
+Favorite place to compete on the road: Poynette.

 Quotable: “Emma Jo is a force in the circle and has great passion for the game of softball,” Columbus softball coach Jim Rake said.
 “Her work ethic is second to none, whether it’s in the weight room or on the practice field.
 She has great power in her swing.
 She is a great player but even a better young lady.
 She helps the youth teams in the summer and works with the pitchers in the offseason.
 She is a first-team all-conference player, all-district player who is always looking to get better.”